 Are retreats designed for beginners?

 Absolutely!
-We have retreats specifically designed for beginners who are just starting their personal growth journey, to be introduced to some of the many wellness topics on yoga, meditation, health and spirituality.
+We have retreats specifically designed for beginners who are just starting their personal growth journey, to be introduced to some of the many wellness topics such as yoga, meditation, health and spirituality.

-Our yoga, pilates and fitness coaches provide modifications for your practice to ensure you are only doing what feels most right for your body today.
-In this way you can monitor the level of effort and relaxation you put into each session and take on more when your body is comfortable and less when you are feeling challenged.
-We strongly encourage you to listen to your body, become in touch with what you need and take control of your physical growth at the level you are comfortable with.
+Our yoga, pilates and fitness Coaches may provide modifications for your practice to ensure you are only doing what feels right for your body today.
+In this way you can monitor the level of effort and relaxation you put into each activity and take on more when your body is comfortable and less when you are feeling challenged.
+We encourage you to listen to your body and take control of your physical growth at the level you are comfortable with.

 Our meditation coaches will guide you through your practice so you won’t just be left alone to work it out yourself.
 If you struggle to sit on the floor for longer periods we suggest using a chair or lying down to help take pressure off your body and provide your body with the support it need.